WordPress/openverse/templates/README.md

 ## Process for editing jinja templates

 1. Make changes to the jinja template
-1. Run `just render-templates` to re-render all templates.
+1. Run `just automations/js/render-templates` to re-render all templates.
 This runs pretty quickly but if you need to go even faster, you can run the `render-precommit`, `render-prettier`, or `render-github` recipes instead to render only the specific files you're changing.
 1. Confirm your rendered changes meet prettier's requirements by: